manojbhavvan/paragraph-analyser-api/README.md

 3. Make your changes and commit them following the commit message guidelines.
 4. Push to the branch: git push origin feature/your-feature
 5. Submit a pull request.

+## Note
+This was a project developed for CodeMonk, Bangalore for Assessment round screening.
+Unfortunately I was not selected.
+Reasons:
+1. Improper implementation of the function.(Response from the company)
+2. Missed out docker deployment due to time constraints.
+Will add the assessment pdf in the repo.
+Do check it out!

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details